 There is no shortage of different coaching techniques and methodologies in the world of executive coaching today.
 While certain ideas and creative ways of approaching coaching situations are undeniably useful, the bedrock of all effective coaching is the coach’s ability to hold the space for the individual.
 By this I mean creating a safe, non-judgemental and open environment, where the coachee feels completely at ease to explore their issue.

-It can sometimes happen that this all important aspect of holding the space does not receive the attention it needs.
+It can sometimes happen that this all important aspect of holding the space is neglected.
 While there is no panacea here, I have found that focusing on three particular areas have been particularly useful to me.

 1) Not Trying too Hard